• Skip to main content

 Seasonal Displays

-Here’s another fall wreath that our toddlers made to adorn our classroom.
+Here’s a fall wreath that our toddlers made to adorn our classroom.

 For St. Patrick’s Day, we made shamrocks out of heavy paper and hung them on a wire in the window.